Barchid/barchid.github.io/internship_2021.md

 ![Example of RGB-D Semantic Segmentation](./example_rgbd_segmentation.png)

-The objective of this research internship is to design novel RGB-D semantic segmentation approaches, with an interest towards efficient network design.
-The intern will collaborate with the rest of the team on various research activities :
+The objective of this internship is to collaborate with our researchers in FoX team towards novel RGB-D semantic segmentation approaches, with an interest towards efficient network design.

-- Establishing a bibliography of existing RGB-D semantic segmentation approaches and benchmarks
-- Proposing and implementing new methods relying on state-of-the-art vision architectures.
-- Conducting experiments on common RGB-D datasets to evaluate the designed models.
+## Project Description
+Based on the most popular benchmarks used in state-of-the-art, we currently work on designing new architectures to achieve real-time semantic segmentation with RGB-D images.
+Many other research works can be exploited to improve our results (self-supervised learning, transfer learning, ...).
+The intern will work on the application of these methods in our designed architectures, and will conduct experiments to validate our proposed approaches.

+## Requirements
 The candidate is expected to have great knowledge of computer vision and deep learning.
-In addition, good programming skills in python and deep learning frameworks (PyTorch, Tensorflow/Keras) are required.
+In addition, good programming skills in python and deep learning frameworks (PyTorch and/or Tensorflow) are required.
 Experience on practical projects on computer vision is an asset.
 Finally, the candidate must have an interest to work in research activities.

+## Contacts
+- Chaabane DJERABA <chabane.djeraba@univ-lille.fr>
+- José MENNESSON <jose.mennesson@univ-lille.fr>
+- Sami BARCHID <sami.barchid@univ-lille.fr>

 ## References
 1. Xiaofeng Ren, Liefeng Bo, and Dieter Fox.
 Rgb-(d) scenelabeling: Features and algorithms.
 In CVPR, 2012.